 “We’re delighted for the opportunity to work in partnership with Cricket Ireland and the ICA, and through the Player Support Programme, to help build and support resilient, psychologically informed and engaged players.

 “The Player Support Programme provides a range of tailored mental health prevention and intervention services designed to promote and protect the wellbeing of Cricket Ireland’s elite players.
 Support services include a 24-hour telephone support line, counselling, psychological assessment and high intensity interventions, addiction support services and access to a range of online wellbeing support tools and resources.

 “Our specific aim with Cricket Ireland is to develop a culture amongst the players that promotes resilience, de-stigmatises mental health issues, informs, engages and encourages them to actively seek support when they need it.”

-“Sportspeople are people first, and with that comes the normal demands of day-to-day life.
-Often what happens off the pitch can have a significant impact on what happens on it; added to that, professional sportspeople have the demands and pressures that playing at a high level can bring - be it performance anxiety, coping with injury, being away from their loved ones, to name just a few.”
+“Sportspeople are people first and with that comes the normal demands of day-to-day life.
+Often what happens off the pitch can have a significant impact on what happens on it.
+Added to that, professional sportspeople have the demands and pressures that playing at a high level can bring - be it performance anxiety, coping with injury or being away from their loved ones, to name just a few.

 “Access to a psychological support service provides players with a confidential space to more effectively manage and mitigate the personal and professional demands placed upon them.”

 William Porterfield, President of the Irish Cricketers’ Association, said:

 “It goes without saying that good mental health and wellbeing is important for all of us - and the events of recent times have shown how important resilience and coping are to our general health and outlook.
 It’s no different for sportspeople, whether professional or amateur, and that is why the ICA and Cricket Ireland were keen to develop support services for its members that focused on the mental and emotional aspects of cricketers.